beyondcode/expose/docs/getting-started/installation.md

 # Installation

 ## PHP Archive (PHAR)
-We distribute Expose as a PHAR archive that contains everytrhing you need in order to use Expose.
+We distribute Expose as a PHAR archive that contains everything you need in order to use Expose.
 Simply download it from [here]() and make it executable:

 ```
 wget -O expose https://link-to-expose